Graduate Program - Ph.D. Degree in Anthropology

 Admission to the Program

-Applicants to the PhD degree program must complete the equivalent of the master's degree and apply directly to the Department for admission as a doctoral student.
-The department may offer an accelerated entry option to students who have been admitted at the MA level and who are judged by the faculty of the Department to be prepared to begin research at the doctoral level, generally after at least two terms in the MA degree program, and students must then meet all retention and exit requirements for the regular doctoral option.
+Applicants to the PhD degree program must complete the equivalent of the master's degree and apply directly to Anthropology for admission as a doctoral student.
+Anthropology may offer an accelerated entry option to students who have been admitted at the MA level and who are judged by the faculty of Anthropology to be prepared to begin research at the doctoral level, generally after at least two terms in the MA degree program, and students must then meet all retention and exit requirements for the regular doctoral option.

 If the student's record at the Master's level is considered to demonstrate deficiencies in any of the sub-disciplines, the Graduate Studies Committee and initial advisor will agree upon an appropriate list of Core Courses and/or other courses that the student must complete prior to attaining doctoral candidacy.
 The distribution requirements for the MA at SIU Carbondale will serve as the general guideline for determining these required courses.